KnownStormChaser/master-weather-model-list/README.md

 # master-weather-model-list

-This repository is a **simple, human-readable catalog of publicly available forecast models and the satellite data that feeds them**.
+This repository is a **simple, human-readable catalog of publicly available forecast models and the observational data that feeds them**.

 Its primary focus is **numerical weather prediction (NWP) and related atmospheric forecast systems** whose data can be **freely downloaded** by anyone.
-It also includes a smaller catalog of **operational weather satellites with openly distributed raw data**, since these observation systems are foundational inputs to the models documented here.
+It also includes a smaller catalog of **operational observation systems with openly distributed raw data — weather satellites and radar networks** — since these are foundational inputs to the models documented here.

 The goal is to make it easy to discover:
 - which forecast models exist
 - who produces them
 - what regions they cover
 - where their data can be downloaded
-- and which weather satellites provide raw data that can be freely accessed
+- and which weather satellites and radar networks provide raw data that can be freely accessed

 No meteorology background is required to use this repository.